cryptechdev/wasm-deploy/README.md

 ## What Not To Expect

 A bug free experience, and seemless upgrades to newer versions.
 This project is made almost entirely in my spare time and is extremely young.
 I have plans to support it for quite a long while to come, and I should be very responsive to any issues you may have, so please open an issue on github if you run into one.
 Or better yet, please contribute and submit a PR.
+This crate is still VERY much in early Alpha stage.
+This means the entire API is subject to change, Error messages are not likely to be very helpful, and improper use or edge cases are likely to error or cause a panic.

 ## Project Structure